New Hope for Treating Migraines

 Other migraine triggers include allergies, food and chemical sensitivities, hormonal fluctuations and secondary causes such as infections or underlying health conditions.

 Migraines were thought to be a lifelong affliction, but recent advances in neurological rehabilitation and natural-medicine treatment offer new potentials for relief.

 What Causes Migraines?

-The cause of a migraine is not completely understood since there is not one single cause but rather a combination of factors that are unique to each individual.
+The cause of a migraine is not completely understood since there is not a single cause, but rather a combination of factors, that are unique to each individual.
 These might include:

 How Do I Determine My Triggers?

 With the use of diagnostic testing we can objectively evaluate how your brain processes sensory information through your visual system, equilibrium centers, and the musculoskeletal system.
 We also perform laboratory tests that screen each person for physiological imbalances involving inflammatory triggers, hormones, viruses, bacteria, yeast and digestive issues to provide us with an overall picture of your health.
-These labs help us to identify what your specific needs are for effective treatment.
+This approach allows us to identify what your specific needs are for effective treatment.

 Once a sensory processing disorder has been identified, we are able to customize a combination of rehabilitation strategies that can selectively target, strengthen and restore function, thereby relieving the sensory triggers of your migraines.
 These treatments incorporate a combination of physical, sensory and visual therapy to address the person's weak spots.
-The therapies are coupled with neuromodulation, which utilizes electric nerve stimulation (to enhance the sensory feedback and recruitment of the neural pathways contributing to the sensory processing disorder) while the patient performs specific balance and coordination exercises, hand-eye coordination tasks and visual therapy.
+Therapies are coupled with non-invasive neuromodulation techniques that utilize electric or auditory nerve stimulation (to enhance the sensory feedback and recruitment of the neural pathways contributing to the sensory processing disorder) while the patient performs specific balance exercises, hand-eye coordination tasks and visual therapy.